Tomba della Mula

 The Tomba della Mula (Italian: "Tomb of the She-Mule") is a beehive tomb in Sesto Fiorentino, near Florence, Central Italy, dating to the 7th century BC.

 The name derives from an ancient legend, according to which a golden she-mule had been buried in the fields around Florence.
-It is known since the 15th century, and is the largest pre-Roman Italic dome tomb known in Italy.
+It has been known since the 15th century, and is the largest pre-Roman Italic dome tomb known in Italy.
 The structure has a diameter of some 9 m and contains vaulted roofs.
 The tomb was declared a national monument in 1905.